Protecting Entra ID SSO with SGNL

 SGNL - Generate Token

-4. On the next screen, copy the token - this will be used by Azure AD to make access requests to SGNL using the SGNL Access Service API
+4. On the next screen, copy the token - this will be used by Entra ID to make access requests to SGNL using the SGNL Access Service API

 Note: The value of this token is not available again after this screen, so ensure you securely store it for steps later in this guide